JData: History

 The initial development of the JData annotation scheme started in 2011 as part of the development of the JSONLab Toolbox - a widely used open-source MATLAB/GNU Octave JSON reader/writer.
 The majority of the annotated N-D array constructs, such as _ArrayType_, _ArraySize_, and _ArrayData_, had been implemented in the early releases of JSONLab.
 In 2015, the first draft of the JData Specification was developed in the Iso2Mesh Wiki; since 2019, the subsequent development of the specification has been migrated to Github.

 Releases

 JData Version 0.5

 The v0.5 version of the JData specification is the first complete draft and public request-for-comment (RFC) of the specification, made available on May 15, 2019.
 This preview version of the specification supports a majority of the data structures related to scientific data and research, including N-D arrays, sparse and complex-valued arrays, binary data interface, data-record-level compression, hashes, tables, trees, linked lists and graphs.
 It also describes the general approach for data linking and referencing.
 The reference implementation of this specification version is released as JSONLab v1.8.

 JData Version 1 Draft 1

-The Draft 1 of the JData specification Version 1 was released on June 4, 2019.
-The major changes in this release include 1) the serialization order of N-D array elements changes from column-major to row-major, 2) _ArrayData_ construct for complex N-D array changes from a 1-D vector to a two-row matrix, 3) support non-string valued keys in the hash data JSON representation, and 4) add a new _ByteStream_ object to serialize generic binary data or binary large object (BLOB).
-The reference implementation of this specification version is released as JSONLab v1.9.